Italy may need cabinet reshuffle, deputy PM says

 A reshuffle could increase tensions in Letta's left-right coalition, which has struggled to enact reforms to rescue Italy's economy, the third largest in the euro zone and weighed down by the bloc's second largest public debt after Greece.

-The PD is the largest party in the coalition, which also includes center-right parties.
+The PD is the largest party in the coalition, which also includes centre-right parties.
 Renzi is not in the government.

 Asked about a reshuffle, Deputy Prime Minister Angelino Alfano told Rai radio: "Everybody wants it, but no one admits it."